 Students who are currently eligible to enroll in classes at Sonoma State University in postbaccalaureate status may apply for admission to the M.B.A. program directly to the Director of M.B.A.
 Programs.
-A current copy of Part A and B of the California State University Graduate and Postbaccalaureate Admission form will be required as well as a current GMAT score and resume.
+A current copy of Part A and B of the California State University Graduate and Postbaccalaureate Admission form will be required as well as a GMAT score.